 Diamondback terrapins inhabit the salt marshes and mangroves along most of the eastern and Gulf coasts, on the Atlantic Coast from Massachusetts to the Florida Keys, and along the Gulf Coast to Texas.
 One of the major research sites for terrapins is in South Carolina, between Charleston and Beaufort.
 Researchers from the Savannah River Ecology Laboratory first began studying diamondback terrapins on the South Carolina coast in 1983.
 (Learn more about SREL Herpetological Studies.)

 Over the past 16 years 1274 turtles have been captured, measured, marked, and released back to their home tidal creek.
 Many of those turtles have been recaptured one or more times, allowing the researchers to better understand the terrapin’s growth rate, habitat need, dietary preferences, and movement patterns.
-(For some idea of how these studies are conducted, check out the photos of diamondback terrapin research at Kiawah Island.

 A few of the observations of this study are: